 Each member's IP address is assigned by AWS when the nodes start and changes when a node is replaced.
 We have a Lambda function which populates A records in Route 53 for each member with names like

 peer-1.k8s-master-etcd3.eu-west-1.i.prod.prod-ffs.io.
-The Lambda function is triggered by auto scaling events (recall from earlier that each peer is contained within its own ASG.)
+The Lambda function is triggered by (recall from earlier that each peer is contained within its own ASG.)
 This means that when a node joins the cluster, only the IP in its A record changes; because it has the same name, the etcd cluster membership does not change.

 A static SRV record contains pointers to each of these nine A records, and is passed to etcd on startup using its DNS discovery mechanism.
 All of this means that the cluster's topology is completely static as far as etcd is concerned, so a loss of majority does not mean a loss of the ability to recover nodes automatically.